-Usage of the Risk Taxonomy
+Risk Taxonomy

-The Risk Taxonomy provides a common language and references for security and business analysts who need to understand and analyze risk in a formal way.
-It allows analysts to estimate the probable frequency and magnitude of
+Usage of Risk Taxonomy provides a common language and references for Security Analysts and Business Analysts who need to understand and analyze risk in a formal way.
+It allows Analysts to estimate the probable likelihood,

-future loss.
+frequency and magnitude of future loss.

-Options for the Risk Taxonomy The Risk Taxonomy can be used at varying levels of formality depending on the initiatives, processes and requirements for risk assessment.
-The Relationship Matrix could also be used to record the relationship between the discrete values, Threat Capability and Resistance (Control) Strength to determine the derived Vulnerability.
-A Toolbox of elements and relationships is available for the Risk Taxonomy diagram allowing sophisticated models of risk to be created.
+Options for Risk Taxonomy

+Risk Taxonomy can be used at varying levels of formality depending on the initiatives, processes and requirements for risk assessment.
+The Relationship Matrix could also be used to record the relationships between the discrete values, Threat Capability and Resistance (Control) Strength to determine the derived Vulnerability.
+Toolbox pages of elements and relationships are available for the Risk Taxonomy diagram, allowing sophisticated models of risk to be created.

-Learn more about the Risk Taxonomy Risk Taxonomy
+Learn more about Risk Taxonomy Risk Taxonomy